Report a Fault: (08) 8586 6050| Annual General Meeting 1 December 2025

 The first Irrigation Trust in South Australia

-In 1894, at the earliest opportunity, the Trust Board engaged Chaffey Brothers Ltd. to supply water to the Trust on behalf of its members.
-This arrangement continued for the next two years until the bankruptcy of the Chaffeys in December 1895 following which the Trust took over the full management of the water supply.
+In 1894, the Trust Board engaged Chaffey Brothers Ltd. to supply water to its members.
+This arrangement lasted until December 1895, when the Chaffey Brothers went bankrupt, and the Trust took over full control of the water supply.

 Installation of Number 3 Pump Station in 1894

-As the Trust struggled to survive the South Australian government launched a Royal Commission into Renmark and the Village Settlements.
-As a consequence of the Royal Commission, Renmark Irrigation Trust No.1 was loaned money by the SA government to upgrade its irrigation pumps and channels.
-After an initial reluctance, the Trust accepted the role of District Council of the Renmark irrigation area and was thus able to increase its revenue in order to repay the loan.
-This role included responsibility for health, roads and bridges, sporting and recreation and plant and animal control, It held this authority from 3 October 1900 until 30 June 1960, when RIT relinquished its District Council responsibility of its irrigation area.
-The Corporation of the Town of Renmark was now the sole local government authority in Renmark.
+Facing financial challenges, the Trust received assistance from the South Australian government after a Royal Commission into Renmark and the village settlements.
+The Trust secured loans to upgrade its irrigation pumps and channels.
+Initially hesitant, the Trust eventually accepted the role of District Council of the Renmark irrigation area from 3 October 1900 until 30 June 1960, managing local infrastructure, health, recreation, and plant and animal control.
+After 1960, the Corporation of the Town of Renmark became the sole local government authority in Renmark.

-In 1954 the Trust ceased to generate power and purchased it from ETSA for distribution.
-In 1973 it sold its power distribution network to ETSA.
+The Trust ceased power generation in 1954, purchasing electricity from ETSA instead.
+In 1973, it sold its power distribution network to ETSA.

 A model replica of the New Moon, constructed by Japanese internees who were interned at Woolenook Bend near Renmark.
 It is displayed in the Trust Board Room

-The Trust is overseen by a seven person board elected for a two year term from ratepayers.
+The Trust is governed by a seven-member board elected for two-year terms.
 The first board was elected in January 1894.
-Since 2009 the board members have been called directors and their elected leader – the presiding member.
+Since 2009, board members have been referred to as directors, and the elected leader is called the presiding member.

 The Trust Board Room

-On 20 April 2016 the Renmark Irrigation Trust became the first irrigation body in Australia to enter a partnership with the Commonwealth Environmental Water Holder to return water to parts of the environment that had suffered long term degradation by past irrigation practices.
-The regeneration of sections of the floodplain also involved partnerships with Nature Foundation South Australia, the Renmark Paringa Council, the Renmark to the Border Local Action Plan and local landholders.
+On 20 April 2016, the Renmark Irrigation Trust became the first irrigation body in Australia to partner with the Commonwealth Environmental Water Holder to restore degraded floodplain environments.
+This involved collaboration with the Nature Foundation South Australia, Renmark Paringa Council, Renmark to the Border Local Action Plan, and local landholders.

-On 12 April 2018 the Renmark Irrigation Trust became the first irrigation body in the world to be awarded gold level certification by the Alliance for Water Stewardship.
-The award recognised excellence in the management of water through its high standard of governance, efficient use of low cost water for its members and partnerships with community groups in environmental restoration.
+On 12 April 2018, the Trust became the first irrigation body in the world to receive gold-level certification from the Alliance for Water Stewardship for excellence in water management, governance, and environmental restoration.
 You can read more about Water Stewardship here.

 An overlay of the 140km of piping infrastructure across the Renmark Irrigation District

-The Trust celebrated its 125th birthday on 23 December 2018.
-To commemorate the occasion, a history book was launched by author Geoff Bull.
+The Trust celebrated its 125th anniversary on 23 December 2018.
+To mark the occasion, a history book by Geoff Bull was published.
 Read about the book and find out how to purchase it here.

 We also have information from events which RIT has hosted, including the Trust’s role in the 1956 Flood, and the Channels to Pipes program (1968-1977).
 More information can be found here